chetanreddyv/BetterLlama/Approach.md

 **Objective:** Establish a broad foundation in chain-of-thought reasoning before specializing.

 - **Dataset:** Use a large, diverse set of generic reasoning examples.
+KingNish/reasoning-base-20k: The dataset includes a wide range of problems from various domains (science, coding, math, etc.), each with a detailed chain of thought (COT) and the correct answer.
 - **Benefits:** Helps the model learn CoT structure, which can later be refined with more specific problems.

 ```python